Five Tips to Teach Your Dog to Lie Down

 b).
 Use a hand signal—such as the universal signal for stop, which is a hand raised, palm outwards toward your pup, with fingers together and pointed up.

 c).
 When you say “stay” and give the hand signal, only reward your dog if he stays in position for a few seconds.
 Only reward him if he stays—not if he gets up!
 Also give him lots of praise when he gets it right.
+While your dog is staying on the grass, make sure he is paying attention!
+You do not want your dog eating worms or other things he could find amusing.

 Begin practicing the stay command for several short sessions.
 With each session, try to get your dog to stay for slightly longer periods.
 In addition, increase the distance between you and your dog so he gets used to staying, even if you’re not directly near him.